zalando/postgres-operator/docs/reference/operator_parameters.md

   List of roles that cannot be overwritten by an application, team or infrastructure role.
 The default is `admin`.

+* **postgres_superuser_teams**
+  List of teams which members need the superuser role in each PG database cluster to administer Postgres and maintain infrastructure built around it.
+The default is `postgres_superuser`.

 ## Logging and REST API

 Parameters affecting logging and REST API listener.
 In the CRD-based configuration they are grouped under the `logging_rest_api` key.